 All is well financially at the Visalia Unified School District, though there were a pair of very minor problems uncovered during the district’s annual audit, and maybe an error in protocol.

-According to Charles Raibley–an accountant and senior partner at the accounting firm Crowe LLC who performed the district’s annual audit–the district made a “misstatement” in the way it reported a small portion of its payroll to the state.
+According to Charles Raibley–an accountant and senior manager at the accounting firm Crowe LLP who performed the district’s annual audit–the district made a “misstatement” in the way it reported a small portion of its payroll to the state.

 “This misstatement you see here is related to the Internal Service Fund, or your self-insurance fund.
 Technically, a portion of the net pension liability for PERS (CalPERS, the state’s Public Employee Retirement System) should be allocated to that fund in your governmental fund accounting, in your unaudited actuals,” Raibley said.
 “However, it’s not been allocated out in the ‘unauditeds.’”

 Which boils down to: The district reported the right amount, but in the wrong place.
 The error had no effect on the district, or, as Raibley put it:

 “The net effect is zero when you look at the audit report, as a combined entity.
 So, when we look at the overall financial statements of the district, there’s not a finding,” he said.
 “It’s just looking at when you look at the self-insurance fund as a stand-alone.”

 There was, however, a “finding” in the district’s data reporting to the state, the audit discovered.

 The district’s annual audit does three things, according to Raibley, “expressing opinions” on the accuracy of the district’s financial reporting, on whether the district met its state data reporting requirements, and, finally, on whether federal data reporting requirements were met.